 - Hourly Rate: Some fractional CFOs bill on an hourly basis, while others bill on a retainer (which is calculated based on an assumed number of hours).
 As client needs increase or decline, scope and fees are reviewed and adjusted.

 - Retainers: Monthly retainers typically range between $5,000 and $7,500, but they can be higher if your needs are greater or if your business is highly complex.
-However, they can also be lower if you have staff in place that is able to support the fractional CFO.
+However, they can also be lower if you have staff in place that can support the fractional CFO.

 Fractional CFO services depend on the area of need